top of page

 Harfest success: a joyous celebration of harvest and community

 What a fantastic day we had at Harfest 2025!
-On Saturday 15 March, over 500 friends and families came together in the quarry at Warrnambool Community Garden to celebrate the harvest with good food, great music, and plenty of fun.
-We couldn’t be happier with how everything went - and it’s all thanks to the amazing community spirit that made it happen.
+On Saturday, March 15, over 500 friends and families gathered in the quarry at Warrnambool Community Garden to celebrate the harvest with delicious food, great music, and plenty of fun.
+We couldn’t be happier with how everything turned out.
+It’s all thanks to the amazing community spirit that made it happen.

 A huge thank you

-We want to send a big, heartfelt THANK YOU to all the local businesses and community groups who chipped in.
-Whether you lent us a stage, a van, an eftpos machine, or a marquee, or donated potatoes, carrots, and soft drinks - your support made a massive difference.
-We’re so grateful for your generosity and kindness.
-This fundraiser was our best one yet because of you!
+We want to send a big, heartfelt THANK YOU to all the local businesses and community groups that contributed.
+Whether you lent us a stage, a van, marquee, or donated potatoes, carrots, and soft drinks, your support made a massive difference.
+We're so grateful for your generosity and kindness.
+This fundraiser was our best one yet!

 Fun for all